nnellans/ado-pipelines-guide/README.md

 - You cannot use variables in `triggers`, as variables are evaluated after triggers are evaluated
 - `triggers` are not supported inside template files

-There are 3 ways to define `triggers`:
+There are 3 ways to define `trigger`:
 ```yaml
 # Option 1 - Disable CI Triggers
 trigger: 'none'